- Why Do We Need a Community Recreation Center?

 - How Much Will it Cost?

-After spending a great amount of time trying to deliver a facility that meets the demands and needs of the facility, while always seeking to do so in the most cost-effective manner possible, the Town has developed a project budget of $8.5 million, with approximately and additional $1 million in soft costs.
+After spending a great amount of time trying to deliver a facility that meets the demands and needs of the community, while always seeking to do so in the most cost-effective manner possible, the Town has developed a project budget of $8.5 million, with approximately and additional $1 million in soft costs.

 The Town plans to bond approximately $7.25 million which will have to be approved by the voters of Irondequoit in a referendum.
 The rest of the project will be funded through the sizable fund balance the Town has accrued over the past several years.